 • Maintain confidentiality.

-• Serve as a liaison to keep channels of communication open between the chancellor and students.
+• Serve as a liaison to keep channels of communication open between the Chancellor and students.

 • The new term of the Undergraduate Student Representative will begin at the October Board Meeting and shall end at the next May Board Meeting.